Swiss president condemns Sri Lanka Easter attacks

 In addition to expressing condolences, Switzerland has updated its travel advisory to Sri Lanka following deadly bombings targeted at churches and hotels.
 No Swiss victims have been identified.

-At least 160 people – many of them celebrating Easter – were killed on Sunday when terrorists bombed three churches and four hotels in Colombo.
-Another 300 have been injured.
+Over 200 people – many of them celebrating Easter – were killed on Sunday when terrorists bombed three churches and four hotels in Colombo.
+Another 500 have been injured.

 “On behalf of the government I condemn the attacks on religious celebrations in Colombo.
 My deepest condolences to the victims’ relatives and to the Sri Lankan authorities,” said Swiss President Ueli Maurer on Sunday morning, in a message posted on the Twitter account of the Federal Council spokesman: